-So, I was absorbed in my tax filing process using the TurboTax tax preparation software (no endorsement implied, it’s just what I use) when the words “Certified Nurse Assistant Class” jumped off the computer screen at me.
+So, I was absorbed in my tax filing process using the TurboTax tax preparation software (no endorsement implied, it’s just what I use) when the words “Certified Medical Assistant Class” jumped off the computer screen at me.
 While I write about certified nursing assistant training regularly, I wasn’t expecting to see it in my tax software.
 But there it was.
 It was a question from another user asking the user support community if certified nursing assistant courses could be listed as deductions on her tax return.
 The support representative had responded with the relevant link to the IRS publication that covers this question.
 Sure enough, it revealed that the kind of studies you can engage at Allen School, from certified nurse assistant courses to medical assistant certification to medical billing and coding online, were all eligible deductions.
 Now, I am not a tax expert by any stretch of the imagination.
 And I don’t recommend taking these deductions without first making sure they are proper for you given your personal tax situation.
 But it does seem probable that you can take this deduction.
 Check with your tax preparer first or read the IRS information very carefully to make sure you qualify.
-April 15 is right around the corner!
 Good luck getting your taxes done and may your refund check be a fat one!

 So, the tax season is upon us.
 Time to dig out all your last year’s receipts, paycheck stubs, W-2s, 1099s and any other income and expense related materials.
 However you choose to make your filing — on your own, with the help of a service provider like HR Block or Jackson Hewitt, or online with a program like TurboTax — you should know that there are some pretty significant deductions you can claim for monies you spent in pursuit of online education with Allen School Online.
 Now I am not an accountant and I don’t suggest you take this material as legally qualified tax planning advice.
 But there are places you can go to find out about the deductions you may be entitled to for spending time and money studying medical office assistant and/or medical billing and coding.
 Start here for a pretty good overview of what you can reasonably deduct.
 The list includes tuition, interest paid on educational loans, cost of books, supplies and materials and other school-related expenses.
 Depending on your level of income, you may or may not derive benefit from these deductions, but its worth a few extra minutes to look into what you may qualify for.
 After all, why leave money on the table?